For financial advisers only

 - Exchange-traded funds (ETFs)

 The charge will vary depending on which asset your client chooses to invest in.
-You can find out which are available, and their associated charges here.
+Find out which are available, and their associated charges.

 Other dealing related charges